Josef had long dark curly hair and a roguish smile. He stood aside from the tiller. ‘Fancy a go?’ he said. We were speaking Russian.

 I decided not to ask any more questions about the business.
 The sun was warm.
 Josef stripped to his swimming trunks, stuck a knife into his waistband, and dived into the sea.
 Pavel, Olga and Galina began to fish, with simple lines.
 Within twenty minutes Josef had found twenty гребешки, which turned out to be scallops.
 The others had caught several fish.

 We settled down on the deck around a little camping stove, on which my Russian hosts proceeded to cook the fish and the scallops – undoubtedly the best I have ever tasted.
-We washed it down with malt whisky, a gift I had brought with me, which everyone pronounced delicious.
+We washed it down with malt whisky, a gift I had brought with me, which we drank Russian-style, draining the glass with a toast.
+Everyone said the whisky was delicious.

 Olga catches a fish

 Not for the first time, I was impressed by the ability of Russians to cobble together a nourishing and delicious meal from nowhere (I have a story about a scientist in Akademgorodok south of Novosibirsk, and some mushrooms, which I will save for another time).
-Russian hospitality is second to none*.
+Russian hospitality is second to none (apart perhaps from Ukrainian and Turkish hospitality – Ed).

 I saw Josef and Pavel again on a subsequent visit to Vladivostok, where the hospitality offered was of a different kind.
 But that, as they say, is another story.